gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 ![Gruntwork Preflight Checks](/img/guides/reference-architecture/configuration-guide/preflight-checks-preview.png)

 You can then locally iterate on your form by editing `reference-architecture-form.yml` on the `ref-arch-form` branch and pushing your changes up to GitHub.
 Each time you make a new commit and push it, the Gruntwork _Preflight Checks_ will be run against your form.

-Keep iterating on your form and pushing new commits up until the Preflight Checks check passes and you see no more error annotations on your pull request.

 ## Next Steps